Space-efficient Data Structure for Next/Previous Larger/Smaller Value Queries: Introduction

-The main idea of our encoding data structure is to combine the BP of colored 2d-min and max heap of $A$.
-Note that all previous encodings in \cite{DBLP:conf/icalp/GawrychowskiN15, DBLP:journals/tcs/JoS16, DBLP:journals/ipl/Tsur19} combine the DFUDS of the (colored) 2d-min and max heap on $A$.
-We first consider the case when $A$ has no two consecutive elements (Section~\ref{sec:noequal}).
-In this case, we show that by storing the BP of colored 2d-min heap on $A$ along with its color information, there exists a data structure that uses at most $3n+o(n)$ bits while supporting range minimum, range $q$-th minimum, and next/previous smaller value queries efficiently.
-The data structure is motivated by the data structure of Jo and Satti~\cite{DBLP:journals/tcs/JoS16} which uses DFUDS of colored 2d-min heap on $A$.
-Compared to the data structure of ~\cite{DBLP:journals/tcs/JoS16}, our data structure uses less space for the color information.
-Next, we show how to combine the data structures on colored 2d-min and max heap on $A$ into a single structure.
+We first consider the case when the array $A$ has no two consecutive equal elements (Section~\ref{sec:noequal}).
+In this case, we show that by storing the BP of the colored 2d-min heap on $A$ along with the color information of the nodes, there exists an encoding that supports range minimum, range $q$-th minimum, and next/previous smaller value queries efficiently.
+Compared to the data structure of~\cite{DBLP:journals/tcs/JoS16} that uses DFUDS of colored 2d-min heap, the encoding can use less space for storing the color information when $A$ has no consecutive equal elements.

+Next in section~\ref{sec:combine:nonc}, we describe how to combine the data structures on colored 2d-min and max heap on $A$ into a single structure of size at most $3.585n+o(n)$ bits to support range $q$-th minimum/maximum queries and previous/next larger/smaller value queries efficiently.
 The combined data structure is motivated by the idea of Gawrychowski and Nicholson’s encoding~\cite{DBLP:conf/icalp/GawrychowskiN15} to combine the DFUDS of 2d-min and max heap on $A$.

-In Section~\ref{sec:equal}, we consider the case that $A$ has consecutive equal elements.
-In this case, we show that by using some additional auxiliary structures, the queries on $A$ can be answered efficiently from the data structure on the array $A'$, which discards all the consecutive equal elements from $A$.
+As a consequence, we show that the combined data structure can be easily modified to a data structure of size at most $2.585n+o(n)$ bits, which supports range minimum, range $q$-th minimum, and next/previous smaller value queries in the same time as the combined data structure.